-If you haven’t been to New England in the Fall, you haven’t truly experienced this amazing season!
+If you haven’t been to New England and the Boston area in the Fall, you haven’t truly experienced this amazing season!

 With richly colored foliage, crisp breezes, and the scent of apples and pumpkins everywhere, Fall is most definitely our favorite time of year in Boston.